wp-plugins/woocommerce-product-sort-and-display/readme.txt

 = Intelligent Browsing =

 * Show the current number of products being viewed and total products in Category applies to all category pages.
-= Intelligent Browsing =

 * Show the current number of products being viewed and total products in Category.
 * Show count is auto updated on each endless scroll event for each category.
 * Show count is auto updated on each endless scroll event when view products in the parent category.
 * No more product to view message when all products are showing.

+= Priority Support =

+Please note that we do not provide support for our Lite Version plugins.
+Hundreds of thousands of plugin downloads has proven that vast majority of the support requests we get have nothing to do with our plugins but are related to bugs in the users theme or other plugins they have installed.
+We give priority support to those users who purchase a Pro Version license.
+In this plugins case, we offer a single payment, Lifetime License fee which includes access to and full support from the a3rev developers on the plugins support forum.

 = Localization =

 * English (default) - always included.
 *.po file (wc_psad.po) in languages folder for translations.
 * If you do a translation for your site please send it to us for inclusion in the plugin language folder.
 We'll acknowledge your work here.
-[Go here](http://a3rev.com/contact/) to send your translation files to us.
+[Go here](http://a3rev.com/contact-us-page/) to send your translation files to us.

 = Plugin Resources =